 Aluminum window frames typically come in clear anodized (aluminum color) or dark bronze finish.

-While we love to offer a wide range of manufacturers for our window materials, Milgard is our only company offering aluminum.
-Their windows are top-notch, and we know you will like their thermally improved window series, which are found in all sorts of buildings, such as homes, schools, restaurants and government buildings.
+While we love to offer a wide range of manufacturers for our window materials, aluminum windows are top-notch, and we know you will like their thermally improved window series, which are found in all sorts of buildings, such as homes, schools, restaurants and government buildings.
 The sliding and single-hung aluminum windows will even lock automatically when you close them, ensuring greater efficiency and safety for your home and family.